Skip to main content

 How Does the Growth Hormone Axis Contribute?

-Beyond the primary sex hormones, the (GH) and 1 (IGF-1) axis represents another critical layer of regulation for bone metabolism.
+Beyond the primary sex hormones, the Growth Hormone (GH) and Insulin-like Growth Factor 1 (IGF-1) axis represents another critical layer of regulation for bone metabolism.
 GH is released from the pituitary gland and acts on the liver and other tissues, including bone cells, to stimulate the production of IGF-1.

 Peptide therapies like Sermorelin or a combination of Ipamorelin and CJC-1295 are designed to naturally stimulate the body’s own production and release of GH from the pituitary.
 These are not direct administrations of GH, but rather secretagogues that support the body’s endogenous systems.